Jefferies Financial Group Analysts Give LEG Immobilien AG (LEG.F) (FRA:LEG) a €140.00 Price Target

-Jefferies Financial Group set a €140.00 ($164.71) price target on LEG Immobilien AG (LEG.F) (FRA:LEG) in a research note published on Thursday morning, Borsen Zeitung reports.
+Jefferies Financial Group set a €140.00 ($164.71) price target on LEG Immobilien AG (LEG.F) (FRA:LEG) in a report released on Thursday, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

 LEG Immobilien AG operates as an integrated property company in Germany.
 It rents apartments, commercial units, and garages and parking spaces; and purchases and sells property portfolios.
 The company also offers property management and location development services; and housing industry services, as well as IT services for third parties.